 Funders

-Gen Squeeze is deeply committed to the principles of independence, transparency, and accountability.
-These principles are important to ensure credibility in our public policy dialogue and engagement, and to maintain the integrity of our work overall.
+We ensure that all of the funding we accept is consistent with our deep commitment to the principles of independence, transparency, and accountability.
+These principles are important to ensure credibility in public policy dialogue and engagement, and to maintain the integrity of our work overall.

 We meet the following standards for all of our funding: